tuffy-studio/HAVIC/README.md

 bash swi.sh
 ```

-For each input video, the model outputs a deepfake probability score, indicating the likelihood that the video is manipulated (1: fake; 0:real).
+For each input video, the model outputs a deepfake probability score, indicating the likelihood that the video is manipulated (1:fake; 0:real).
 The prediction results will be saved to  `save_csv_path`.

 ## Acknowledgement